-One of the major side affects of having a mthfr gene mutation is the higher risk of having a stroke, while it is a scary thought it’s better to know how mthfr can cause a stroke and what you can do to prevent a stroke or even help yourself to repair your health after experiencing a stroke caused by mthfr gene mutations.
+One of the major side effects of having an MTHFR gene mutation is the higher risk of having a stroke.
+While it is a scary thought it’s also better to know how MTHFR can cause a stroke.
+But what you can do to prevent a stroke or even help yourself to repair your health.
+After experiencing a stroke caused by mthfr gene mutations.

 What exactly is a stroke?

-Most people have heard of the term stroke & or heart attack and generally people understand that it is a life threatening disease but many people are not aware that these prominent afflictions are both caused by blockages or breakages in their arteries or veins, this causes the part of the body that has the problem to die from a clot or hemorrhage due to a lack of oxygen and nutrient supply.
+Most people have heard of the term stroke & or heart attack.
+But generally, people understand that it is a life threatening disease.
+But many people are not aware that these prominent afflictions are both caused by blockages or breakages in their arteries or veins.
+This causes the part of the body that has the problem to die from a clot or hemorrhage due to a lack of oxygen and nutrient supply.

-50% of the population have a high chance of developing this disease and the risk percentage goes up even higher for those with mthfr gene mutations, however its more likely that many of the 50% represent people who have mthfr gene problems that are left un-diagnosed and therefore could have been prevented from having a stroke and or heart attack.
+50% of the population have a high chance of developing this disease and the risk percentage goes up even higher for those with mthfr gene mutations.
+However its more likely that many of the 50% represent people who have mthfr gene problems.
+Yet they are left undiagnosed and therefore could have been prevented from having a stroke and or heart attack.

 MTHFR & Stroke

-MTHFR or methylene tetrahydrofolate reductase (MTHFR) is a regulatory enzyme that is involved in the metabolism of folate, when this enzyme becomes reduced as a result of a mthfr gene mutation, the metabolism of folate is disrupted which leads to one of the main causes of stroke called a homocysteine imbalance.
+MTHFR or methylene tetrahydrofolate reductase (MTHFR) is a regulatory enzyme that also involved in the metabolism of folate.
+When this enzyme becomes reduced as a result of a mthfr gene mutation.
+Then the metabolism of folate is disrupted which leads to one of the main causes of stroke called a homocysteine imbalance.

-The gene mutation known as C677T is a common polymorphism in the MTHFR gene which is associated with a decreased activity in the mthfr enzyme that can lead to stroke.
-For example depending on how much you are affected, based on your gene mutation could also indicate your risk toward having a stroke or heart attack:
+The gene mutation known as C677T is an also common polymorphism in the MTHFR gene which is associated with a decreased activity in the mthfr enzyme.
+That can also lead to stroke.
+For example, depending on how much you are affected, based on your gene mutation, even more, they could also indicate your risk toward having a stroke or heart attack: